UC-MACSS/persp-model_W17/students/kim_soowan/ps7/ps7-resample-nonlinear.md

     ##
     ## Number of Fisher Scoring iterations: 2

 All of the predictors have a statistically significant relationship with out-of-state tuition.
 Room and board costs and expenditure per student have very small effects, however.
 The biggest impact comes from whether the university is private.
 Out-of-state tuition is expected to be higher by more than $2000 dollars if the university is private rather than public.
-Percent of alumni who donate, the percent of faculty with PhDs, and the graduation rate have much smaller but still tangible effects, all in the positive direction.
+The percent of alumni who donate, the percent of faculty with PhDs, and the graduation rate have much smaller but still tangible effects, all in the positive direction.

 As the variance-covariance matrix below shows, the relationships are probably not independent.
 For example, The percent of faculty with PhDs has a high positive correlation with whether the university is private, possibly because private universities are more likely to have the financial resources to attract more highly trained faculty.
 The percent of alumni who donate is highly negatively correlated with whether the university is private, again possibly because private universities tend to be wealthier.
 Interestingly, graduation rate is negatively correlated with the university being private as well.
 The effect of the university being private or public likely biases the separate effects of these factors with the model used.
 To better account for the independent effects of other factors, the model should incorporate interaction effects between predictors.